mongodb/specifications/source/unified-test-format/unified-test-format.rst

 in `Executing an Operation`_.
 If an unexpected error is encountered or an assertion fails, the test runner MUST consider this test to have failed.

-If command monitoring was enabled on any client entities, the test runner MUST now disable command monitoring on those clients and, for each client, collect any events observed thus far.
+If any event listeners were enabled on any client entities, the test runner MUST now disable those event listeners and, for each client, collect the ordered list of events observed thus far.

-If the fail points were configured, the test runner MUST now disable those fail points to avoid spurious failures in subsequent tests.
+If any fail points were configured, the test runner MUST now disable those fail points (on the same server) to avoid spurious failures in subsequent tests.
 For any fail points configured using `targetedFailPoint`_, the test runner MUST disable the fail point on the same mongos server on which it was originally configured.
 See `Disabling Fail Points`_ for more information.

 If `test.expectedEvents <test_expectedEvents_>`_ is specified, for each document therein the test runner MUST assert that the number and sequence of expected events match the number and sequence of actual events observed on the specified client.
 If the list of expected events is empty, the test runner MUST assert that no events were observed on the client.
 The process for matching events is described in `expectedEvent`_.
-The test runner MUST NOT consider any ``configureFailPoint``

 If `test.outcome <test_outcome_>`_ is specified, for each `collectionData`_
 therein the test runner MUST assert that the collection contains exactly the